wassupluke/Launcher/docs/widgets.md

 &mu;Launcher allows to add [app widgets](https://developer.android.com/develop/ui/views/appwidgets/overview) to the home screen and to widget panels.

-Widgets can be added, moved, removed and configured in `Settings > Manage Widgets`.
+Widgets can be added, moved, removed, and configured in `Settings > Manage Widgets`.

 It is configurable whether or not interaction with a widget should be enabled.